wilfredinni/pysheetComments/2019/March/simple_args_kwargs/args-kwargs-made-simple.md

 So, how does Python know that we want our function to accept multiple arguments and/or keywords?
 Yes, the answers are the `*` and `**` operators.

-Now that have covered the basics, let's work with them 👊.
+Now that we have covered the basics, let's work with them 👊.

 ## args